r3jay/ConwaysGameOfLife/README.md

 UI layout, button design, and some front-end scaffolding were provided by the course instructor at Full Sail University.

 All backend logic, simulation behavior, state handling, save/load systems, and custom features were designed and implemented independently.

+This was one of the first projects where I felt like a real developer, seeing logic and UI come together in a smooth user experience.

+Feel free to explore the code or reach out if you'd like to know more about the project.

 ## 📝 License